Mips2cs is a tool that converts MIPS machine code into an equivalent C# program.

 There is also Mips2Java which is an earlier version of NestedVM.

 It certainly is.
-Visual Studio offers two settings, /CLR:SAFE and /CLR:PURE, that can be used to do exactly that.
+Visual Studio offers two settings, /CLR:SAFE and /CLR:PURE, that do exactly that.
 However, there are some issues:

 There is also a CLI backend for GCC.
 However, it appears this supports only C (and not C++) at this time.
 Also, it is not clear whether the generated binaries will run on Xbox 360.

-Due to these issues, I haven't looked any further into the "compiling C++ to bytecode" approach.
+Due to the above issues, I haven't looked any further into the "compiling C++ to bytecode" approach.
 I decided to use the Mips2cs approach instead.

 It probably would be better.
-However, that would require learning details of CIL assembly language, CLR bytecode formats, etc. For now I haven't bothered to do this.
-However, it might be an interesting approach to take in future.
+However, that would increase complexity: we would need to know details of CIL assembly language, CLR bytecode formats, etc. For now I have taken the simpler route and generated C# code as output.
+However, working directly with bytecode might be an interesting option in future.

 Mips2cs cannot translate code that makes calls to the operating system.
-This means that code such as file I/O, or code that calls DirectX or OpenGL for example, will not work without modification.
+This means that things like file I/O, or calls to DirectX or OpenGL for example, will not work without modification.

 Instead, Mips2cs provides a mechanism for the C++ program to call arbitrary C# code at runtime.
 Therefore, if you need to draw graphics (for example), you would write the required functionality in C#, and then arrange for your C# code to be called from the C++ program as required.